-CCP 654 Rehabilitation Plan Development - 3 credits
+Rehabilitation Plan Development - 3 credits

-This course acquaints students with case and caseload management, delivery systems for public, private and nonprofit settings for individuals with disabilities.
-This course will also address laws and ethical standards that impact rehabilitation counseling and the range of community resources available to the counselor whose goal is the effective and comprehensive rehabilitation of individuals with disabilities.
-Topics also include educational and vocational programs for individuals with disabilities in a diverse setting.
+This course acquaints students with case and caseload management, delivery systems for public, private and nonprofit settings for individuals with cognitive, intellectual, medical, physical and psychiatric disabilities.
+This course will address laws and ethical standards that impact rehabilitation counseling and the range of community resources available to the counselor whose goal is the effective and comprehensive mental health recovery of individuals, including achieving maximum independence and employment.
 This course includes the fundamental occupational tasks of assessment, case presentation, case collaboration, team membership and client interaction.